Stone CNC Operator Jobs in Australia: Bridge Saw, Waterjet & CNC Programmer Roles (2026)

 Licenses & Tickets Required

-• White Card (Construction Induction Training) for some sites
+• White Card (Construction Induction Training) for many sites

-• Forklift license (LF class) for material handling duties
+• Forklift license (LF class) for material handling, common in stone fabrication shops

 • First Aid certificate (preferred by many employers)